tikv/rfcs/text/2021-02-24-coprocessor-plugin.md

 | X Build very slow | ◯ Build fast |
 | X Hard to debug | ◯ Easy to debug |

 Ideally, we'd like to develop a plugin in dynamic mode, and eventually, to distribute the statically linked one in release.
-So there is an interesting research area that designing a plugin framework that can write the plugin once, and compile to the dynamic one and the static one with duplicate code.
+So there is an interesting research area that designing a plugin framework that can write the plugin once, and compile to the dynamic one and the static one without duplicate code.
 Anyway, this is an ambitious target but sort of out of scope, so we may explore the possibility when marching on.

 So initially, in this RFC, we'll only focus on the dynamic plugin framework that works in RawKV mode.